YanLuong/MechaCar_Statistical_Analysis/README.md

 ***Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?***

 This linear model does predict the mpg of MechaCar prototypes.
+It helps to identify which variables contribute to the prediction of MPG.
 The linear model has a multiple R-squared value of 0.71 or adjusted R-squared of 0.68.
-As both R-sqaured values are very close, we can use either one.
-The R-squared value show that 71% of the total variation in MPG can be explained by the regression.
+Both R-sqaured values are very close matched so if we only consider the adjusted R-squared value, we can still say that there is a strong relationship with the dependent variable (MPG) and the independent variables.
+The adjusted R-squared value show that 68% of the total variation in MPG can be explained by the regression.

 ----